RounakRajSingh620/30-daysOfProductivity/logs.md

 # Day 27
 Added card component and newsAPI json file in "NewsApp" and completed DAA record .
 You can check[here](https://github.com/RounakRajSingh620/NewsApp/commit/6eb3d8549ebb1cc37fdf0c5512eb65e4928cd95c)

+# Day 28
+Studied this and that props in "NewsApp" Project and Completed my CC record.
+You can check [here](https://github.com/RounakRajSingh620/NewsApp/commit/23c1e9f776234219a2575d7d97fe0a7e804b1794)